 However, if you can get that sorted, the good news is that other living expenses can actually be really good value.
 Food in particular is reasonable and transport, assuming you aren't travelling by Shinkansen all the time, can also be OK.

-I don't know where you are living in the States, but even compared to living in NY or SF I reckon Nara would be at least equal. over 6 years ago
+I don't know where you are living in the States, but even compared to living in NY or SF I reckon Nara would be at least equal. almost 7 years ago

 Depends on what your looking for.